I’m Bob Massey, an Essex boy born and bred.

 I’ve served on South Woodham Ferrers Town Council (with a gap when I worked away in Edinburgh for a year) since 1988.

-I sadly, and unexpectedly lost Valerie to an acute and aggressive form of cancer in October 2016, the story is documented elsewhere on this site.
+I sadly, and unexpectedly lost Valerie to an acute and aggressive form of cancer in October 2016.